Beetles belong to the order Coleoptera, the largest insect group worldwide.

 21. Scarlet Lily Beetle

-These are little types of beetles in North America, measuring between 6 and 8 mm long, with vivid red wings, black legs, and antennae.
+These are small beetles in North America, measuring between 6 and 8 mm long.
+They have vivid red wings, black legs, and antennae.

-They don’t have any distinguishing patterns on their shell like ladybirds have, save from a small black triangle where their thorax protrudes from behind their wings.
+They don’t have distinguishing patterns on their shells like ladybirds, save for a small black triangle where their thorax protrudes from behind their wings.

 22. Drugstore Beetle